 - General nasal anatomy including inferior, middle and superior meati. - Visibility of OC, patency and any abnormalities thereof.
-Discharge, polyps, oedema, crusting, and scarring may be documented using the Olfactory Cleft Endoscopy Scale (OCES), which correlates with olfactory function in patients with CRS (344).
-Signs of acute or chronic rhinosinusitis outside of the OC should be noted.
-Traditional endoscopic staging of the paranasal sinuses in CRS can be performed using the Lund-Kennedy scoring system (345).
+Discharge, polyps, oedema, crusting, and scarring may be documented using the Olfactory Cleft Endoscopy Scale

-2 Please note, appropriate PPE should be used when examining a patient with confirmed or suspected COVID-19, particularly where endoscopy is undertaken, which is an aerosol generating procedure (338).
+&lt;sup>2 Please note, appropriate PPE should be used when examining a patient with confirmed or suspected COVID-19, particularly where endoscopy is undertaken, which is an aerosol generating procedure (338).